Ruben-2828/RL-Traffic-Control/readme.md

   management domain.

 - **scripts**: The heart of the project, this directory harbors all Python scripts necessary for execution:
-  - **agents**: Includes Python files that define how different reinforcement learning algorithms behave:
+  - **agents**: Includes Python files that define how different reinforcement learning algorithms behave.
+Agent configurations are taken from the .yaml files in the configs folder.
     - `dqn_agent.py`: Implementation of the Deep Q-Network (DQN) agent, adept at handling complex decision-making tasks through deep neural networks.
     - `ql_agent.py`: Implementation of the Q-Learning (QL) agent, leveraging tabular methods to learn optimal policies in dynamic environments.
     - `fixed_cycle.py`: Implementation of a fixed cycle strategy, providing a stable reference point for evaluating the performance of dynamic algorithms.
-    - `learning_agent.py`: A file containing abstracts methods and utilities inherited by all other reinforcement learning algorithms
+    - `learning_agent.py`: Abstract class containing the key methods and utilities inherited by all other reinforcement learning algorithms
     - `sarsa_agent.py`: Implementation of the State-Action-Reward-State-Action (SARSA) algorithm, facilitating temporal difference learning with on-policy updates.